Timetracker-csv

 #- - - - - - - - - - - - - - - - - - - - - - - - - -

-# 4b) You can also get the total hours that you spent on a project:
+# 4b) Get my total hours spent on the project:

 $ trk hours